Jil/azure-forensics/README.md

 After downloading digital evidence, recalculate the hash for comparison with the KeyVault-stored hash to verify integrity.

 > [!NOTE]
-> The [Appendixes](#appendixes---hash-utility) section below provides a PowerShell script to recalculate the hash of the digital evidence.
+> The [Appendix](#hash-utility) section below provides a PowerShell script to recalculate the hash of the digital evidence.

 For digital evidence decryption, get the BEK keys from the SOC environment's Key Vault and follow instructions outlined in the section below.